vincent-peugnet/carnet-video/CAPTURE.md

 Here is the config best suited to work with this program.

-    # format of the output filename
-    # Use an incremental number
     output_format=$n.mkv

-    # where to put the file
-    # should be pointed to "src/clips"
-    output_directory=<PATH/TO/SRC/CLIPS>

-    # Only copy one video and one audio stream
-    # Video is lossy X264 with CRF 18,to obtain a decent quality
-    # Audio is lossy good quality OPUS
+    output_directory=~/videos/carnet
-    codec=-map -0 -map 0:v:0 -map 0:a:0? -ac 1 -map_metadata -1 -c:v libx264 -preset slow -crf 18 -b:a 160k
+    codec=-map -0 -map 0:v:0? -map 0:a:0? -sn -dn -ac 1 -map_metadata -1 -c:v libx264 -preset slow -crf 18 -b:a 160k

 ### input.conf

-Key binding to trigger the script have to be defined in this main config:
+Key binding to trigger the encode script have to be defined in this main config:

     ~/.config/mpv/input.conf